rootanvir/SQA-Engineer-Preparation-Roadmap/README.md

-# SQA Engineer Preparation Roadmap (December 2025)
+# SQA Engineer Preparation Roadmap

 This is a **step-by-step, sequential learning roadmap** to prepare you for a Software Quality Assurance (SQA) Engineer role in 2025–2026.
 Follow the steps **one after another**.
 Complete both theory and hands-on practice before moving to the next step.